ShobhinSaj/ShobhinsBookStore/ShobhinsBookStore/README.txt

 @3.26pm Everything works as intended so far.
 Pushing progress to Git.

+@9.26pm Added class h-100 to img element within card in index view so that all cards are of same height.

 2023-12-04 @5.15pm Updated Readme.md file with project description
 ******************************************************************